1972 United States presidential election in Illinois: Turnout

 Turnout in the primaries was 22.54%, with a total of 1,258,713 votes cast.

 Turnout in the general election was 75.99%, with a total of 4,723,236 votes cast.
 State-run primaries were held for the Democratic and Republican parties on March 21.

 Democratic

 The 1972 Illinois Democratic presidential primary was held on March 21, 1972 in the U.S. state of Illinois as one of the Democratic Party's statewide nomination contests ahead of the 1972 presidential election.

 The popular vote was a "beauty contest".
 Delegates were instead selected by direct-vote in each congressional districts on delegate candidates, who had either pledged to support a candidate or been uncommitted.

 Republican

 The 1972 Illinois Republican presidential primary was held on March 21, 1972 in the U.S. state of Illinois as one of the Republican Party's statewide nomination contests ahead of the 1972 presidential election.

 In this election, all candidates were write-ins.

 The popular vote was a "beauty contest".
-Delegates were instead selected by direct-vote in each congressional districts on delegate candidates, who had either pledged to support a candidate or been uncommitted.
+Delegates were instead selected by direct-vote in each congressional district on delegate candidates, who had either pledged their support to a candidate or indicated their intent to enter the convention uncommitted to any candidate.